rolandbreedveld/nest-api/README.md

 you have to regenerate the cookie and token again, see steps above, for some reason the token and cookie stopped working after running fine for over 6 months in my case.
 This can be caused if your api wasn't running for a while, or if Google restarts the api, the token and cookie will be timed-out.

+General tip for debugging: if you get a lots of errors, always look at the first one!
+(The rest is in most cases caused by this, and not important)

 succes, Roland@Breedveld.net